 Why couples fight over money

 Marriage is a wonderful institution that can yield tremendous benefits for those who commit to it.
 But marriage is not easy.
-It takes hard work to integrate your life with another person; to become one, especially in the area of money.
-Fighting over money is a big frustration for couples, and sadly, the cause of many divorces.
+It takes hard work to integrate your life with another person, to become one, especially in the area of money.
+Fighting over money is a big frustration for couples and, sadly, the cause of many divorces.

 Why do couples fight over money?